Terry Baucom

-Terry Baucom is an American bluegrass singer, banjo player, and band leader.
-He is nicknamed "The Duke of Drive" for his propelling banjo style.
-He leads his band, The Dukes of Drive, and was a founding member of Boone Creek, Doyle Lawson and Quicksilver, and IIIrd Tyme Out.
+Terry Baucom (October 6, 1952 – December 7, 2023) was an American bluegrass banjo player, fiddle player, vocalist and band leader.
+He was nicknamed "The Duke of Drive" for his propelling, driving banjo style.
+He led his band, The Dukes of Drive, and was a founding member of Boone Creek, Doyle Lawson and Quicksilver, and IIIrd Tyme Out.

 Biography

-Early Years
+Early years

 Baucom began playing banjo at age 10, drawn to banjo because of the Beverly Hillbillies television show.
 He started playing fiddle at age 14.
 His father played guitar, his grandfather played clawhammer banjo, and his great-grandfather played fiddle.
-Baucom played banjo in his father Lloyd Baucom's group The Rocky River Boys.
+Baucom played the banjo in his father Lloyd Baucom's group The Rocky River Boys.
 Baucom played fiddle with Charlie Moore from 1970 until 1973.

 Boone Creek

-In 1976, Baucom was a founding member of Boone Creek at age 22 years old with Ricky Skaggs, Wes Golding, Jerry Douglas and Steve Bryant.
+In 1976, Baucom was a founding member of Boone Creek at age 24 years with Ricky Skaggs, Wes Golding, Jerry Douglas and Steve Bryant.

 Doyle Lawson and Quicksilver

 After two years, Boone Creek disbanded, and Baucom became a founding member of Doyle Lawson's original Quicksilver combo from 1979 until 1985.
 From 2003 until 2007, Baucom re-joined Doyle Lawson and Quicksilver for a second stint.